-Begin your trip to the slopes at Clackamas Town Center where REI can supply last-minute gear, and head to AntFarm Bakery & Cafe in Sandy to fuel up.
-Nearby Sandy Historical Society Museum powerfully tells the Oregon Trail story.
+Begin your trip to the snow at Clackamas Town Center where REI can supply last-minute gear, and then head to AntFarm Bakery & Cafe in Sandy to fuel up.
+Nearby Sandy Historical Society Museum tells the Oregon Trail story.

 Follow the Mt.
 Hood Scenic Byway to Timberline Lodge & Ski Area for an afternoon of shredding fresh powder, or check out their guided snowshoeing treks.
 Warm up with a self-guided tour of the historic WPA-era lodge and an impressively decorated hot chocolate.